segf00lt/mc/README.md

 ## TODO

+- Make mc strongly typed (e.g. no assigning a real to a natural)
 - Add relational operations to `mc`
 - Learn about computer algebra.
 (The removed "potential features" section may serve as ideas for a separate program)